armory/docs/content/en/docs/spinnaker-install-admin-guides/Secrets/secrets-vault.md

 Armory Spinnaker's Vault integration supports Vault namespaces.
 You can auth to the root namespace, but query secrets from a different namespace.
 Spinnaker calls Vault APIs using either `<secretEngine>/<path>` (Key/Value version2 secrets engine) or `<secretEngine>/data/path` (Key/Value version1 secrets engine).

 Do not use the namespace parameter.
-Instead. refer to secrets in a specific namespace with the following:
+Instead, refer to secrets in a specific namespace with the following:

 ```yaml
 # Key/Value version2